kadishmal/cubrid-cookbook/README.md

 1. Stop [CUBRID Manager Server](http://www.cubrid.org/manual/90/en/CUBRID%20Manager%20Server) service.
 2. Check the version of the installed CUBRID Web Manager.
-3. If CWM is not installed or its *minor* version is older than a new available version, download the new package (`tar.gz`) from [CUBRID SF.net repository](http://sourceforge.net/projects/cubrid/files/).
+3. If CWM is not installed or its *patch* version is older than a new available version, download the new package (`tar.gz`) from [CUBRID SF.net repository](http://sourceforge.net/projects/cubrid/files/).
 CWM version will remain the same as the main CUBRID Database.
 4. Extract the downloaded package to */opt/cubrid/*.
 This will override or add CWM binaries to */bin*, */conf*, and */share* directories.
+5. If CUBRID files are not owned by **root**, change ownership to **root**.
-5. Remove the downloaded archive and extracted directory.
+6. Remove the downloaded archive and extracted directory.
-6. Override the configuration file for CWM, if it is not already overriden.
+7. Override the configuration file for CWM, if it is not already overriden.
-7. Start CUBRID Manager Server service.
+8. Start CUBRID Manager Server service.
-8. When installed on CentOS, this **web_manager** recipe will auto configure the **iptables** firewall if *iptables* is installed.
+9. When installed on CentOS, this **web_manager** recipe will auto configure the **iptables** firewall if *iptables* is installed.
 When *iptables* is installed, by default it `REJECT`'s all incoming connections.
 The **web_manager** recipe will add an `ACCEPT` rule for CUBRID Web Manager port which is **8282** by default.

 After CWM is installed, you can access it at [https://your_vm_ip_address:8282](https://your_vm_ip_address:8282).
 Notice **HTTPS** and **8282** port are used by default.
 These and other configurations can be adjusted.
 See [CUBRID Manager HTTPD Variables](http://www.cubrid.org/wiki_tools/entry/cubrid-manager-httpd-variables).